-Ubisoft has revealed the details of the Assassin's Creed Black Flag remake, now called Resynced, with a release date set for July 9.
-The studio has opted to rebuild the parkour, stealth, and combat systems to adapt them to current standards, seeking a balance between modernization and respect for the original 2013 title.
+Ubisoft has revealed the details of the Assassin's Creed Black Flag remake, now called Resynced, which is scheduled for release on July 9th.
+The studio has chosen to rebuild the parkour, stealth, and combat systems to adapt them to current standards, seeking a balance between modernization and respect for the original 2013 title.
 The promise is to offer a more polished experience without distorting the pirate essence. 🏴☠️

 Systems rebuilt with manual control and more precise physics ⚙️